Depending upon the species, mosquitoes can fly at about 1 to 1.5 miles per hour.

 Since its inception, the Environmental Protection Agency (EPA) has regulated mosquito control through enforcement of standards instituted by the Federal Insecticide, Fungicide, and Rodenticide Act.
 This legislation mandated documentation of extensive testing for public health insecticides according to EPA guidelines prior to their registration and use.
 These data requirements are among the most stringent in the federal government and are met through research by established scientists in federal, state and private institutions.
 This process costs a registrant several million dollars per product, but ensures that the public health insecticides available for mosquito control do not represent health or environmental risks when used as directed.
 Indeed, the five or six adulticides currently available are the selected survivors of literally hundreds of products developed for these uses over the years.
 The dosages at which these products are legally dispensed are at least 100-fold less than the point at which public health and environmental safety merit consideration.
 In point of fact, literature posted on the websites of the EPA Office of Pesticide Programs, Centers for Disease Control and Prevention (CDC), American Association of Pesticide Safety Educators and National Pesticide Information Center emphasizes that proper use of mosquitocides by established mosquito control agencies does not put the general public or the environment at unreasonable risk from runoff, leaching or drift when used according to label specifications.
 (For the federal government's position on risks associated with mosquito control insecticides, visit http://www.epa.gov/pesticides).

 Here at CCMCD, we go to extraordinary lengths to accommodate individuals who, for varying reasons, prefer their property not be sprayed with approved public health insecticides.
 When surveys indicate the need for adult sprays, they are approved, planned and conducted with special regard to the concerns of chemically sensitive persons.
 Personal notification of chemically-sensitive individuals of spray times in addition to using Global Positioning Systems (GPS)/Global Information Systems (GIS) technology to reduce the likelihood of drift over unauthorized areas are but a few of the means utilized to ensure mosquito control serves the entire public spectrum.
 Should you desire that your property not be sprayed, please visit our Request for Service page to put in a "No Spray" or "Call before Spraying" request.
+The District will put forth its best effort to accommodate "No Spray" and "Call before Spraying" areas.
+The District may spray and continue to spray during times when mosquito-borne diseases are known to be in an area or during a public health emergency related to mosquito-borne diseases.

 The extremely small droplet aerosols utilized in adult mosquito control are designed to impact primarily on adult mosquitoes that are on the wing at the time of the application.
 Degradation of these small droplets is rapid, leaving little or no residue in the target area at ground level.
 These special considerations are major factors that favor the use of very low application rates for these products, generally less then 4 grams active ingredient per acre, and are instrumental in minimizing adverse impacts.